14 Reasons to Visit Berea, Kentucky

 A visit to Berea is simply not complete without visiting the Historic Boone Tavern Hotel & Restaurant.
 Originally opened in 1909, it’s easy to see why it’s still going strong today.
 Fresh, flavorful homemade dishes that are as locally sourced as possible and classically decorated rooms make for a romantic weekend or much-deserved getaway.

 7. PUBLIC ART

 Look for mythical beasts, fountains, and historic architecture on the Berea Public Art Tour.
 It’s a great way to get the lay of the land while experiencing the artistic process firsthand.
-The Student Craft Program at Berea College keeps Appalachian craftsmanship alive, while you can see students weaving on traditional looms at the Sunshine Ballard Cottage.
-They are more than happy to show off their work to anyone who stops in!
+The Student Craft Program at Berea College keeps Appalachian craftsmanship alive.
+Stop by the College Visitor Center and Shoppe to arrange a tour.

 8. FESTIVALS, FESTIVALS, AND MORE FESTIVALS

 It’s actually hard to plan a visit here without being in town for one of the many festivals this vibrant community plans each year.
 The festival offerings range from arts and music to a Spoonbread Festival to the annual Geocaching Weekend.
 Check out their events calendar for a full list of what will be going on when you visit.

 On Thursdays in Berea any and all are welcome to join the father and daughter duo Donna and Lewis Lamb for an evening of music making and storytelling.
 Specializing in "old time" mountain music it’s an authentic evening of entertainment and fellowship.
 Anyone of any age or skill level is welcome and encouraged to participate.
 The jam happens all year round, but the location does vary based on the weather.
 Call the Welcome Center at 800-598-5263 to find out where they will be during your visit.